 Defining and enforcing policies and processes for who is authorized to access, edit and approve specific documents is of paramount importance for companies of all sizes and in all industries.
 And while policies related to access permissions can vary depending upon your business, many organizations today are leveraging metadata to create a smarter and more successful strategy for protecting confidential information assets.

-The Challenges of Enforcing Access Privileges in Folder-based Document Management Systems
+The Challenges of Enforcing Access Privileges in Folder-Based Document Management Systems

-Information in traditional folder-based document management systems typically inherits access permissions from the folder in which it resides.
+Information in a traditional folder-based document management system typically inherits access permissions from the folder in which it resides.
 An additional approach supported by many document management systems is what is known as an Access Control List (ACL), which is basically a list of access permissions that can be assigned to a specific folder, which is then inherited by all the documents stored in that folder.

 These folder-based approaches are inherently inflexible and restrictive because they rely on information to reside in a single location (a folder), which presents a dilemma since different versions of documents often reside in more than one folder.
 This intractable problem simply can’t be effectively solved with folder-based approaches.